 DBIA remains in the forefront as the premier deliverer of high quality design-build education by working closely with industry experts to improve our objectives-based instructional material systematically and continually.
 This process includes the continual refinement of existing course materials, ongoing revitalization of previously administered courses, and development of new courses based on practitioner demand and changes in the industry and/or business environment.

-DBIA’s four “core courses” are the cornerstone of our educational program.
+DBIA’s “core courses” are the cornerstone of our educational program.
 These courses are required of all candidates of the Designated Design-Build Professional™ – DBIA professional designation program, as well as a requirement for the “Certificate of Mastery” program.

 - FUNDAMENTALS OF PROJECT DELIVERY:

 This online-only course – an update of our previous course entitled “Fundamentals of Design-Build Project Delivery” – provides a general overview of the attributes of all the major project delivery systems, procurement methodologies, and contracting approaches.
 It sets the stage for DBIA’s other two core courses.
 (4 CEU’s)*